 Possible Causes of Dizziness or Fainting

-BPV (also called BPPV) results when crystals inside the inner ear shift into the wrong position.
-BPV causes episodes of vertigo (spinning) but doesn't cause hearing loss.
-Episodes usually occur when the head is moved in a certain way.
+BPPV results when crystals inside the inner ear shift into the wrong position.
+BPPV causes episodes of vertigo (spinning).
+Episodes most often occur when the head is moved in a certain way.

 Infection or Inflammation

-If the semicircular canals of the ear become infected or inflamed, they can send incorrect balance signals.
+The semicircular canals of the ear may become infected or inflamed.
+In this case, they can send the wrong balance signals.
 This causes vertigo.
-Depending on the cause, hearing can be affected (neuronitis) or can remain normal (labyrinthitis).

-Meniere's disease happens when there is too much fluid in the semicircular canals.
-Meniere's disease causes vertigo, hearing problems, buzzing or ringing in the ears (tinnitus), and a feeling of pressure or fullness in the ear.
+Meniere’s disease happens when there is too much fluid in the semicircular canals.
+This causes vertigo.
+It also causes hearing problems and buzzing or ringing in the ears (called tinnitus).
+You may also have a feeling of pressure or fullness in the ear.

-Syncope or fainting occurs when the brain doesn't get enough oxygen-rich blood.
-Syncope can be caused by low heart rate or low blood pressure (vasovagal syncope).
-It can also be caused by sitting or standing up too quickly (orthostatic hypotension).
+Syncope is fainting that occurs when the brain doesn’t get enough oxygen-rich blood.
+It can be caused by low heart rate or low blood pressure.
+This is called vasovagal syncope.
+It can also be caused by sitting or standing up too quickly.
+This is called orthostatic hypotension.
 Syncope may also be due to a heart valve problem.